 HR Analytics Dashboard

 It is not a customary task to plan and develop a HR Analytics Dashboard.
-It is time for us to show you how to build very quickly a custom HR Analytics Dashboard.
+It’s time for us to show you how to build very quickly a custom HR template.
 It is very useful for an HR leader so much so that it is rather an expectation to keep an eye on the human resources of the company.

 We will examine six organizational departments.
 These are the following: Accounting, Administration, Customer Support, Finance, Human Resources, IT, Marketing, R&D, Sales.
 These departments can be found in all major corporations.